Celtics pull away, beat Hawks 128-120 for 4-2 series win

 TIP-INS

 Celtics: Boston finished 18 of 42 from 3-point range.
-Every Boston started made at least one from long range, as did three players off the bench. … Malcom Brgodon had 17 points. … Tatum led the Celtics with 14 rebounds.
+Every Boston starter made at least one from long range, as did three players off the bench. … Malcom Brogdon had 17 points. … Tatum led the Celtics with 14 rebounds.

 Hawks: All five Atlanta starters scored in double figures.
 De’Andre Hunter had 20 points, John Collins added 16 and Clint Capela finished with 10. … Onyeka Okongwu grabbed 11 rebounds.